-&lt;sup>6 New Economics Foundation (2008) Five Ways to Mental Wellbeing.
+7 New Economics Foundation (2008) Five Ways to Mental Wellbeing.

-- People who are homeless or at risk of homelessness - People who are in hospital and are ready for discharge - People at risk of re-admittance to hospital - 4.3 There will be a demonstrable commitment to fair access, diversity and inclusion.
+- Any other referral sources, where a risk to the person's health and wellbeing is identified and the person may benefit from a Social Inclusion Service. - 4.2 The Service Provider will be expected to develop a fair and transparent process for prioritisation of referrals in collaboration with Commissioners.
+Where demand for the Service exceeds the Service capacity, the Service Provider will ensure that the referrer is informed of capacity issues and aware of alternative services. - 4.3 There will be a demonstrable commitment to fair access, diversity and inclusion.
 Staff members will receive training on equality and diversity and ensure people are treated with dignity and respect.
-The Service Provider will proactively promote the Service and ensure information about the service is accessible and available in forms reflecting the diversity of the local population.
-The Service will ensure people with communication and/or cognitive impairments have equal access to the Service. - 4.4 No blanket exclusions will apply and referrals will be assessed on a case by case basis.

-Where demand for the Service exceeds the Service capacity, the Service Provider will ensure that the referrer is informed of capacity issues and aware of alternative services. - 4.5 Service exists: The Service Provider will ensure that there is continuous flow through the Service and that people are exited as appropriate to allow new Service Users to gain access to provision.
-The Service will provide appropriate support for Service Users during periods of crisis and will only refuse access to support or withdraw support prematurely in exceptional circumstances after all other options have been exhausted.
+The Service Provider will proactively promote the Service and ensure information about the service is accessible and available in forms reflecting the diversity of the local population including but not limited to leaflets, notice boards, digital platform, telephone helpline and social media.
+The Service will ensure people with communication and/or cognitive impairments have equal access to the Service. - 4.4 Service exits: The Service Provider will ensure that there is continuous flow through the Service and that people are exited as appropriate to allow new Service Users to gain access to provision.
+The Service Provider will be expected to determine in collaboration with Commissioners whether the Service User would be better supported through alternative service provision, including making a referral for an ASC assessment to determine if the person is eligible for social care if appropriate. - 4.5 The Service will provide appropriate support for Service Users during periods of crisis and will only refuse access to support or withdraw support prematurely in exceptional circumstances after all other options have been exhausted.
 Where the Service User presents needs or behaviour that the Service is not able to support, the Service Provider will proactively engage with other agencies / services to ensure that the Service User continues to be supported as appropriate. - 4.6 Strengths-based approach: The Service will be provided in a manner that is flexible, person-centred and responsive to the individual needs and agreed outcomes with the Service User.
 The Service User will be supported to identify their strengths and to develop the skills and knowledge needed to achieve their goals.
-Service Users will be supported to develop increased self-esteem, self-worth and to integrate into their community. - 4.7 All Service Users will have an up-to-date, outcome-focused support and risk management plan that is reviewed with appropriate frequency and includes input from other agencies as appropriate.
+Service Users will be supported to develop increased self-esteem, self-worth and to integrate into their community. - 4.7 All Service Users, excluding Service Users accessing information and advice only, will have an up-to-date, outcome-focused support and risk management plan that is reviewed with appropriate frequency and includes input from other agencies as appropriate.
 Support plans will reflect any cultural, religious and lifestyle needs. - 4.8 Staff members will initially offer information and advice and support to help people self-advocate; non-statutory advocacy will be offered when required.
-This includes but is not limited to helping people to complete forms and utilise online self-help tools related to independent living and self-management of health and wellbeing. - 4.9 The Service Provider will ensure that, where possible and practicable, people accessing the Service have opportunities to be involved in all aspects of the Service.
-This will include but is not limited to decision making, planning and reviewing the service, staff recruitment, induction and training, and service delivery. - 4.10 Making community links: The Service Provider will establish close working relationships with a range of statutory, voluntary and independent sector agencies and support Service
+This may be volunteer advocacy delivered by the Service Provider, or links to other advocacy provision if appropriate. - 4.9 The Service Provider will ensure that, where possible and practicable, people accessing the Service have opportunities to be involved in all aspects of the Service.
+This will include but